eclipse-kura/kura/README.md

 ## Contributing

-Contributing to Eclipse Kura is funny and easy!
+Contributing to Eclipse Kura is fun and easy!
 To start contributing you can follow our guide [here](CONTRIBUTING.md).

 ## Target Gateways Installers